bretth/djset/README.md

 Djset
 =====

-Djset manages your secrets in django projects using shell environment variables with fallback to your platform dependent keychain through the python keyring library.
-It will also trigger a reload of your local django runserver.
+Djset simplifies managing secrets in your django settings.

+A common django configuration pattern is to use environment variables in production environments with a local unversioned settings file to hold your secret development api keys and other settings.
+Djset simplifies management of secret settings locally by using the shell environ, system keyring, and optionally user prompted settings.
+In a production environment secrets not found in the environ will raise a ImproperlyConfigured error.

 Installation
 ---------------